BeyondTheClouds/enoslib/README.rst

 * Documentation: https://discovery.gitlabpages.inria.fr/enoslib/

-EnOSlib helps you to drive your experiments on various infrastructures.
-To do so, most of your experiment logic is made *reusable* by EnOSlib (getting resources, launching remote actions, deploying side analysis stacks ...)
+EnOSlib is a library to help you with your experiments.
+The main parts of your experiment logic is made **reusable** by the following EnOSlib building blocks:

-More pragmatically, with EnOSlib, you can iterate on your application deployment and experimental workflow locally before moving to a large testbed like Grid'5000, or Chameleon.
-It saves time and energy.
+- **Reusable infrastructure configuration**: The provider abstraction allows you to run your experiment on different environments (locally with Vagrant, Grid'5000, Chameleon and more)
+- **Reusable software provisioning**: In order to configure your nodes, EnOSlib exposes different APIs with different level of expressivity
+- **Reusable experiment facilities**: Tasks help you to organize your experimentation workflow.

 EnOSlib is designed for experimentation purpose: benchmark in a controlled environment, academic validation ...

-EnOSLib is developed in the context of the
-`Discovery <https://beyondtheclouds.github.io/>`_ initiative
+EnOSLib has been initially developed in the context of the `Discovery <https://beyondtheclouds.github.io/>`_ initiative

 .. |Build Status| image:: https://gitlab.inria.fr/discovery/enoslib/badges/master/pipeline.svg